Calinou/kenney-interface-sounds/README.md

 ## Usage

-Load textures from the `addons/kenney_particle_pack/` folder as you would load other textures in your project.
+Load sounds from the `addons/kenney_interface_sounds/` folder as you would load other sounds in your project.

 ## License